abiratsis/GlobalWeatherData/README.md

 Recently I worked on a project for analyzing climate geo-spacial data.
 Quickly I realized that I was not able to find an open-source tool which combines reliable weather data with accurate geographical locations.
 Most of the existing datasets provide the weather data using geographical coordinates and not the actual text representation of the location e.g `city/country`.
+The main purpose is to join the weather dataset together with the locations' dataset in order to create a readable dataset, which will be easier to analyze and process.

 I came up with GWeather having in mind the next goals:
  - Find a source which provides reliable, frequent and recent climate data
  - Try to cover as many locations as possible all over the planet
+ - Find proper tools/libraries that support joining geo-spacial data
  - Calculate efficiently geo-spacial operations
  - Provide a friendly Scala based API
  - Provide a friendly command line interface

+TODO: add input dataset

+TODO: add final dataset

 ### Usage